juanshishido/git-fundamentals/0-1_introduction.md

 My name is Juan Shishido, and I'm a graduate student at the School of Information.

-* I won't be able to answer all your questions
+* I won't be able to answer all your questions.
-* No one will
+* No one will.
-* But especially me
-* Because programming is one endless Google Search
+* Because programming is one endless Google Search.

 At D-Lab, we call this last point "Rochelle's Law", after Rochelle Terman, who once pronounced that the only difference between a clueless user and a tech